Techtonica/curriculum/git/github-collaboration.md

      - Run `git remote -v`.
 You should see an output like this:
           `origin	https://github.com/<username>/curriculum.git (fetch)
             origin	https://github.com/<username>/curriculum.git (push)`
-     - If you do not see the url `https://github.com/techtonica/curriculum.git` with "techtonica" in the name, which is pretty likely, you'll need to add it as a remote repo so you can pull it to keep your clone up to date.
+     - If you do not see the URL `https://github.com/techtonica/curriculum.git` with "techtonica" in the name, which is pretty likely, you'll need to add it as a remote repo so you can pull it to keep your clone up to date.
 If you do have it, you can skip the adding step and go straight to pulling.
      - To add it, run `git remote add techtonica https://github.com/techtonica/curriculum.git`.
      - You could have also named it `upstream` by running `git remote add upstream https://github.com/techtonica/curriculum.git`, but let's stick with "techtonica" to keep it clear.
 For more on what's going on here, see the next section about "Adding a new remote repo".
      - Check that it worked by running `git remote -v` again.
 You should now see: `